honzito/Plain.Sortable/README.md

   the column is sorted.
 The default is case-insensitive alphabetical comparison.

   Posible values: date | float | integer | caseSensitive | STRING (default)

+  The 'data-sortdefault' attribute of the table cell headers matches the (optional) default sort column

   Alternative HTML with THEAD and TFOOT: